 - Frog pose – maybe they want to sign the frog song too?

 - Chair pose – great to build strength in the legs.
-Can be done with a partner holding hands
+This can be done with a partner holding hands.

-There are a range of lovely yoga studios and creative teachers offering Kids Yoga in London.
+There are a range of lovely yoga studios and creative teachers offering yoga for children in London.
 Kids yoga classes allow children to mix with other children their age.
 Some yoga poses for kids also involve working with a partner, which can encourage friendship, inclusion and teamwork.